aalto-trafficsense/regular-routes-devops/README.markdown

 A: Setting up a remote TrafficSense server
 ------------------------------------------

 These instructions are for setting up servers over a network connection.
 Servers on Digital Ocean are fully featured TrafficSense servers for temporary testing.
 Can be used for e.g. database population, client testing against a temporary server.
+Unless specifically noted otherwise, all steps are needed for setting up both types of servers.

 1. Set up the local development environment as instructed above.
 1. *If* a new server is needed: Setup a new virtual server e.g. at [Digital Ocean](https://www.digitalocean.com)
-1. IN LOCAL DESKTOP: package cookbooks (automatically resolves and includes dependencies)
+1. In your *local development environment*: package cookbooks (automatically resolves and includes dependencies)
         `cd regular-routes-devops`
         `berks package`
         --> creates a file named something like `cookbooks-1432555542.tar.gz`